illegibility: can America write?

 Graham's and others' studies also show that better handwriting really

-does result in better grades for similar or identical work:
+does result in better grades for similar or identical work: as much as a full letter grade better,

 even